Oldsmobile V8 engine: Aluminum 215

 From 1961-1963, Oldsmobile manufactured its own version of the Buick-designed, all-aluminum 215 cubic inch (3.5L) V8 engine for the F-85 compact.
 Known variously as the Rockette, Cutlass, and Turbo-Rocket by Oldsmobile (and as Fireball and Skylark by Buick), it was a compact, lightweight engine measuring 28 in long, 26 in wide, and 27 in high, with a dry weight of only 320 lb.
 The Oldsmobile engine was very similar to the Buick engine, but not identical: it had larger wedge combustion chambers with flat-topped (rather than domed) pistons, six bolts rather than five per cylinder head, and slightly larger intake valves; the valves were actuated by shaft-mounted rocker arms like the Buick and Pontiac versions, but the shafts and rockers were unique to Oldsmobile.
 With an 8.75:1 compression ratio and a 2-barrel carburetor, the Olds 215 had the same rated hp, 155 hp at 4800 rpm, as the Buick 215, with 220 ft.lbf of torque at 2400 rpm.
 With a 4-barrel carburetor and 10.25:1 compression, the Olds 215 made 185 hp at 4800 rpm and 230 lbft at 3200 rpm with a manual transmission.
 With a 4-barrel carburetor and 10.75:1 compression, the Olds 215 made 195 hp at 4800 rpm and 235 lbft at 3200 rpm with an automatic.
 The Buick version was rated at 200 hp with an 11:1 compression ratio.
 The Oldsmobile Turbo-Rocket had 10.25:1 compression and was rated at 215 hp.

-The Buick version of the 215 V8 went on to become the well known Rover V8, which still remains in limited production, utilizing the Buick-style pistons, heads, and valve train gear.
+The Buick version of the 215 V8 went on to become the well known Rover V8, utilizing the Buick-style pistons, heads, and valve train gear.

 The Oldsmobile engine block formed the basis of the Repco-Brabham V8 engines used by Brabham to win the 1966 and 1967 Formula One world championships.
 The early Repco engines produced up to 300 bhp, and featured new SOHC cylinder heads and iron cylinder liners.
 The 1967 and later versions of the Repco engine had proprietary engine blocks.

 In the mid-1980s, hot rodders discovered the 215 could be stretched to as much as 305 cid, using the Buick 300 crankshaft, new cylinder sleeves, and an assortment of non-GM parts.
 It could also be fitted with high-compression cylinder heads from the Morgan +8.